absmach/magistrala-docs/docs/kubernetes.md

 # Kubernetes

-Magistrala can be easily deployed on the Kubernetes platform using Helm Charts from the official [Magistrala DevOps GitHub repository](https://github.com/absmach/devops).
+SuperMQ can be easily deployed on the Kubernetes platform using Helm Charts from the official [SuperMQ DevOps GitHub repository](https://github.com/absmach/devops).

 ## Prerequisites